fabriceHategekimana/projet/csaw/note.md

 This section is a sumary about the "physical" structur of the project.
 We cover here the files, their extentions and there behaviour.

 ## A 3 layers project
 This project can be subdivided in 3 layers with their own specifications.
+1. Login
+2. Dashboard
+3. App

+Each of them has a manager equivalent.